magellantech/QuakeReport/README.md

 ## How to Use QuakeReport

-1. Place the Quake III Arena game logs (usually with a .log extension) into the `Logs` directory of the project.
+1. Place the Quake III Arena game logs (usually with a .log extension) into the `LogFile/qgames.log` directory of the project.

 2. Run the project as described in the previous section.